Signs and Symptoms

 Disclaimer

-The information provided on this website is for general knowledge and educational purposes only.
+The information provided on this website is as per our current knowledge and intended for knowledge and awareness purposes only.
 It is not intended to replace medical advice, diagnosis, or treatment.
-If you are experiencing symptoms that may be related to Parkinson’s disease, please consult a qualified healthcare professional.
+If you are experiencing symptoms that may be related to any neurological disorder, please consult a neurologist and/or movement disorder specialist.